Nujabesuuu/ai-shorts-studio/README.md

   <img src="docs/media/admin-walkthrough.gif" alt="Admin panel walkthrough" width="720">
 </p>

-> **Educational project**, built during the AI agent orchestration course by Upflame.
+> **Educational project**, built during the AI agent orchestration course by Appflame.
 > The agent workflows run on Dify; the admin panel is a Next.js app on top of Supabase.

 ## What it does